Kong/insomnia-docs/docs/insomnia/faq.md

 ### How can I support Insomnia?

 First of all, thank you!
 Insomnia is currently building momentum, and the best thing you can do is help spread the word!
-You can also submit bug reports on our [open source repository](https://github.com/Kong/insomnia), let us know how you use Insomnia using our documentation, or sign up for a [paid plan](https://insomnia.rest/pricing).
+You can also submit bug reports, request features, or contribute all through our [open source repository](https://github.com/Kong/insomnia), let us know how you use Insomnia using our documentation, or sign up for a [paid plan](https://insomnia.rest/pricing).

 ### Does Insomnia have a EULA agreement?